-The Town Meeting voted to adopt the Community Preservation Act (CPA) in 2005, creating a 2 percent surcharge on real estate taxes to fund historic preservation, open space, and affordable housing related projects.
-Hamilton's Community Preservation Committee presents recommendations to the Town Meeting on how to allocate funds.
-Over \$12 million in CPA grants have been awarded to Hamilton since 2005.
-Table 3.1.7 lists the Community Preservation Act Projects pertaining to Open Space and Recreation that have been approved by the Town of Hamilton from since 2019.
+Town Meeting voted to adopt the Community Preservation Act (CPA) in 2005, creating a 2 percent surcharge on real estate taxes to fund historic preservation, open space, and affordable housing related projects.
+Hamilton's Community Preservation Committee presents recommendations to Town Meeting on how to allocate funds.
+Over \$12 million in CPA grants have been awarded in Hamilton since 2005.
+Table 4.5.6 lists the Community Preservation Act Projects pertaining to Open Space and Recreation that have been approved by the Town of Hamilton from since 2019.